abinit/abinit/doc/tutorial/gw2.md

 Also, copy the WFK file (tgw2_1o_WFK) to tgw2_3i_WFK, and the screening file (tgw2_2o_SCR) to tgw2_3i_SCR.
 Then run the calculation (it should take about 2 minutes on a 3 GHz PC).

-The computation of the GW quasi-particle energy at the Gamma point of Aluminum does not differ from the one of quasi-particle in Silicon.
-However, the determination of the Fermi energy raises a completely new problem: one should sample the Brillouin Zone, to get new energies (quasi-particle energies) and then determine the Fermi energy.
+The computation of the GW quasiparticle energy at the $\Gamma$ point of Aluminum does not differ from the one of quasiparticle in Silicon.
+However, the determination of the Fermi energy raises a completely new problem: one should sample the Brillouin Zone, to get new energies (quasiparticle energies) and then determine the Fermi energy.
 This is actually the first step towards a self-consistency!

 Examine the input file tgw2_3.in: